 - --ldap.roles-include can be used to specify a regular expression that is used to filter roles.
 Only roles that match the regular expression are used. - --ldap.roles-exclude can be used to specify a regular expression that is used to filter roles.
-Only roles that do not match the regular expression are used. - --ldap.roles-transformation can be used to sepcify a regular expression and replacement text as /re/text/ .
-This regular expression is applied to the role name found. - --ldap.superuser-role can be used to specify the role associated with the superuser.
+Only roles that do not match the regular expression are used. - --ldap.roles-transformation can be used to sepcify a regular expression and replacement text as /re/text/.
+This regular expression is applied to the role name found.
+This is especially useful in the roles-search variant to extract the real role name out of the dn value. - --ldap.superuser-role can be used to specify the role associated with the superuser.
 Any user belonging to this role gains superuser status.
-This role is checked before applying any regular expression.
+This role is checked after applying the roles-transformation expression.